Clustering Three-Way Data with Outliers: Simulation Study

 \subsubsection{Clean}

-Finally, to assess MVN-OCLUST's specificity, we run the algorithm on the Tomarchio-style datasets in Section~\ref{sec:tomarchio} without outliers generated.
+Finally, to assess matOCLUST's specificity, we run the algorithm on the Tomarchio-style datasets in Section~\ref{sec:tomarchio} without outliers generated.
 These are the exact same datasets generated before random columns from random matrices were replaced.